The Investment Case For Buffered ETFs

 No matter their goals, investors want to remain in the market in an attempt to achieve financial success.
 But they also want to cushion themselves against volatility.
 And that’s where the AB Conservative Buffer ETF (BUFC) can help.
 This actively managed ETF seeks a conservative level of capital appreciation while providing the potential for downside protection against market declines.
 Buffered ETFs get their name from the “buffer” they provide against downside volatility in exchange for a “cap” on the upside return potential of the “reference asset,” often a broad index.
 Buffered ETF provide a low-cost, liquid and transparent alternative to help keep people invested during unsettled markets.

 BUFC aims to protect against the first 15% of market losses, measured over 3-months.
 Furthermore, it participates in US equity market growth up to a specified cap that resets on a rolling three-month basis.
-A systematic reset of the upside cap and downside buffer is triggered when a predefined return target is achieved, preventing the fund from “capping out.”
+A systematic reset of the upside cap and downside buffer is triggered when a predefined return target is achieved.

 The fund employs proprietary AB tools to help increase potential upside participation while maintaining a conservative risk profile.
 A buffered ETF, such as BUFC, can offer growth potential, reduced volatility and/or enhanced diversification1.